jump-dev/MINLPTests.jl/README.md

 # MINLPTests.jl
 This is a collection of JuMP models for testing nonlinear/polynomial solvers with and without discrete variables in JuMP.

+The `master` branch is compatible with the current release of JuMP (using MathProgBase).
+A forthcoming `moi` branch will be used for testing the next release of JuMP.

 ## Test Design Guidelines